The term “brand” is thrown around a lot these days. But what exactly does it imply? And how can you build one from scratch?

 - Media.
 The photos and videos you use on your website, and social media should reflect your brand personality.

 You no longer have to complete all of these tasks on your own.
-It’s recommended to leave this portion to the professionals unless you’re a designer or have experience with graphic design.
+It’s recommended to leave this portion to the professionals unless you’re a designer or have experience with graphic logo design.

 There are plenty of talented premium designers on Fiverr or Upwork.
 You can even resort to an online logo creator like Instant Logo Design to get the job done quickly and efficiently.